- How to set up a broadband and phone plan in a new home

-Here are some of the ways you can set-up a home phone and broadband internet connection.
+Here are some of the ways you can set up a home phone and broadband internet connection.

 Mobile Wireless Broadband

-Most Mobile Wireless providers use the Optus phone towers (except for Telstra BigPond), so it’s worth giving Optus a call to see if you have good Optus Mobile Wireless coverage at your new property.
+Most Mobile Wireless providers use the Optus phone towers (except for Telstra), so it’s worth giving Optus a call to see if you have good Optus Mobile Wireless coverage at your new property.
 This will let you know which companies you can go with.
-Three Mobile also have their own phone towers in major cities, while Vodafone have their own towers in some regional areas.
+Vodafone has its own towers in some regional areas.

 Satellite broadband for rural areas

 In some parts of the bush, you will not be able to get an broadband or a mobile wireless connection.
 Your last option is satellite broadband.

 A satellite connection uses a dish to connect your property to the internet, and it’s usually quite simple to set up.
 All you need is a clear view of the sky, and you can be connected to the internet within a few days.

 Satellite broadband is usually a bit slower than other types of broadband, but it’s a good option if you live in an area that can’t access NBN or mobile broadband.

 If you just want a home phone service and don’t need to connect to the internet, you can get a plan from your service provider that doesn’t include any data allowance.
 This is a good option if you only use the phone for talking and don’t need to access the internet.